TagoDR/MangaOnlineViewer/src/meta/readme.md

 #### Official Source: [GitHub](https://github.com/TagoDR/MangaOnlineViewer)

-## Local ZIP Files (CBZ, CBR)
+## Local Files (ZIP, CBZ, CBR...)

-First install then reload page, there will be an option in this section to select a zip file to read from.
+First install then reload page, there will be an options in this section to select a zip, folder or individual files to show from.

 ## Supported Manga Sites